cozy/cozy-client-js/docs/intents-api.md

  })
  ```
  * `terminate(doc)`: ends the intent process by passing to the client the resulting document `doc`.
 An intent service may only be terminated once.
- * `exposeFrameRemoval(doc)`: ends the intent process by passing to the client an object with as properties a function named `removeIntentFrame` to remove the iframe DOM node (in order to be run by the client later on) and the resulting document `doc`.
-The intent service will be terminated as in the `terminate` method.
-This method could be useful to animate an intent closing and remove the iframe node at the animation ending.
+   > If a boolean `exposeIntentFrameRemoval` is found as `true` in the data sent by the client, the `terminate()` method will return an object with as properties a function named `removeIntentFrame` to remove the iframe DOM node (in order to be run by the client later on) and the resulting document `doc`.
+This could be useful to animate an intent closing and remove the iframe node at the animation ending.

  * `cancel()`: ends the intent process by passing a `null` value to the client.
 This method terminate the intent service the same way that `terminate()`.
  * `throw(error)`: throw an error to client and causes the intent promise rejection.